tipi-build/docs/0350-cmake-re-cli-reference.md

 **CMake RE :** CMake Remote Execution, transparent cmake wrapper with build isolation and caching capabilities.

-If you know to use `cmake`, using `cmake-re` is a drop-in which runs cached and hermetic builds by default.
+When familiar with cmake, switching to cmake-re is seamless, with support for cached and hermetic builds by default.

 The key differences to plain `cmake` are :